qiqi545/HQ/README.markdown

 #### Calculating Money

-The Money type supports rounding with large numbers of decimal places, which is troublesome using native .NET types, particularly with rounding off.
+The Money type supports currency with large numbers of decimal places, which is troublesome using native .NET types, particularly with rounding off.
 Money acts on Martin Fowler's suggestion of using whole numbers, and internally scales decimal places up and down accordingly, so it should meet your needs for accurate rounding without headaches.
 All standard arithmetical operators are provided so you can work with the Money type like you normally work with .NET floating point types.
-In addition, for those working on currency conversion operations, Money stores the time it was created, so that exchange rate precedence is established.
+In addition, for those working on currency conversion operations, Money stores the time it was created in CreatedDate, so that exchange rate precedence is established.